-Years ago, I heard about a supposed opportunity to buy deeply discounted real estate at something called a tax deed auction.
+Years ago, I heard about a supposed opportunity to buy deeply discounted real estate at a tax deed auction.

 The problem is, there aren’t many guides, videos, or clear instructions on the internet about how to do it and how much legitimate opportunity there is.
-In this blog post, I’m going to try my best at changing that.
+In this blog post, I will try my best to change that.

 What Is a Tax Deed Auction?

 First things first: what is a tax deed auction?
 Secondly, how does it work?

 In the U.S., everyone who owns real estate needs to pay property taxes.
 These taxes are due in regular intervals each year, and if a property owner fails to pay their taxes, the county will eventually seize the property in tax foreclosure.

 How long will the county wait before seizing the property?
 It depends on the state.
 Some states may wait a year.
 Others may wait two years.
 Others may wait five years, but it will happen eventually.

 Not long after the county takes possession of each property, its objective is to re-sell the property at a public tax auction, which is open to any real estate investor.
 The purpose of this auction is to allow the county to recoup the tax revenue they’ve lost.